edanweis/thejourney15-app/README.md

 - [x] disable all interaction with map (not just zoom) until touchbutton is pressed.
 - [x] make touch here button responsive to mobile (smaller padding)

+- [x] make button to change journey type.
+- [x] create new full screen icon
+- [x] regex the slash out of isntructions.
+- [x] download all photos
+- [ ] less jerky motion
+- [ ] option to close navigation -pane
+- [x] make menu collapse smaller
+- [ ] color grading
+- [ ] get rid of category.
+- [ ] proportion the slider to distance
+- [ ] put something useful in bubble.
+- [ ] move to the ftp
+- [ ] test the loading query params
+- [ ] create share my journey button
+- [ ] create an about collapse with explanation of site.